 In the survey tool, cooperatives were asked to list all impacts of COVID-19 on their activities, and are then directed to select the three most severe of those impacts (here and thereafter referred to as "Top 3").
 These findings are illustrated in Figure 3 below.
 This is useful to see not only what overall impacts cooperatives are experiencing but also see what is impacting cooperative operations the most.
-For example, although 69.0% of cooperatives reported slowdowns in operations due to social distancing, only one cooperative in Mexico identified that as a Top 3 impact.
-Similar for government restrictions on activities, in round two only one cooperative in Mexico selected that as a top 3 impact.
+For example, although the percent of cooperatives reporting reduced sales quantities as an impact of COVID-10, was 36.9 percent in Round Two, only 14.3 percent reported this as a Top 3 impact.